jbest/Mesh/README.md

 Mesh - router_test
 =========

 This script will just create a connection to an XBee configured as a router and will send characters to the network Coordinator.
-With a XBee coordinator properly configured, you will see the characters in a tarminal session connected to the Coordinator.
+With a XBee coordinator properly configured, you will see the characters in a terminal session connected to the Coordinator.

 ##Parts
 1 - Arduino Uno
 2 - XBee radio - https://www.adafruit.com/products/968
 2 - XBee Adaptor Kit - https://www.adafruit.com/products/126